joshnah/distributed-Makefile/README.md

 # Distributed makefile
-Distributed make system with Spark and NFS on grid5000
+This repository builds a distributed make command with Spark and NFS on the network of grid5000
 ## Connect on grid5000
 ```bash
 ssh login@access.grid5000.fr